 R 1:25-4:25.
 G. Armbruster.

-Laboratory experiments designed to illustrate

-(a) the physiochemical behavior of colloidal

-systems, (b) chemical reactions of some food

-components, and (c) effects of temperature,

-pH, moisture, inorganic salts, and enzymes on

-physiochemical changes in natural foods, food

-components, and food mixtures.
+Laboratory experiments designed to illustrate (a) the physiochemical behavior of colloidal systems, (b) chemical reactions of some food components, and (c) effects of temperature, pH, moisture, inorganic salts, and enzymes on physiochemical changes in natural foods, food components, and food mixtures.

-NS 456 Experimental Foods Methods Spring.
+NS 456 Experimental Foods Methods

+Spring.
 3 credits.
-Prerequisites: NS 446, 447 and/or 448.

-Labs, T R 1:25-4:25.
+Prerequisites: NS 446.
+Labs, M W 1:25-4:25.
 G. Armbruster.
 Application of the scientific method in the design and performance of experimental food problems and the interpretation and evaluation of results.
 Evaluation of the use of instruments and chemical and sensory methods in the measurement of food properties.
 Independent problems.